When customers buy your competitor’s product… and then buy yours

 You’ve never seen a more hideous logo.

 Your first question should be: How could a hospital—that buys enterprise software—use a product with such a silly name?
 It wasn’t because of the logo—that was even more embarrassing.
-Modern designers are sitting here, stunned, mouth agape.
+Modern designers are sitting here, mouth agape, stunned.
 Why is it a ransom note?
 Why did the ransomer not have access to an apostrophe for “What’s”?
 Does design not matter at all?
-This is an existential crisis; let’s give the designers space to start breathing normally again.
+This is an existential crisis; let’s give the designers space to begin breathing normally again.

 Your second question should be: What does that product do?
 And the answer is at once surprising and not surprising.
 It’s not surprising because it monitors IT devices; hence “What’s Up?”
 And when you bought the more expensive version, you got “What’s Up?”… Gold.2 It was a simpler time.